 Eye Bag Surgery

-Are bags under your eyes making you look tired or old?
+Do you have under eye bags?
 You aren’t alone.
-Whether genetic or purely age-related, under-eye bags become a major concern for many men and women in adulthood.
+Whether genetic or purely age-related, under-eye bags are a common concern for many men and women in adulthood.

 One way to diminish the appearance of eye bags is with a type of lower eyelid surgery (or "blepharoplasty") often called eye bag surgery or under-eye surgery.
 By removing your bags, eye bag surgery restores the smooth contours that made your face look youthful and energetic when you were younger.